gpstar81/GPStar-proton-pack/OPERATION.md

 - Support for the Attenuator add-on device.
 See the [Attenuator](ATTENUATOR.md) addendum for more information.
 - Support for additional lights such as the wand hat lights and wand barrel end LED strobe.
 	- When adding the Hat1 light a New Barrel Wing Button can also be added.
-- Serial connection and power for a 28-segment bargraph support (to replace the stock 5-LED bargraph).
+- Serial connection and power for a 28-segment or 30-segment bargraph support (to replace the stock 5-LED bargraph).

 ![](images/OperationNeutrona7.jpg)
 <sup>Location of optional hardware for Neutrona Wand, requires advanced modifications.</sup>